26 Jul Leaving Horses Out in the Rain: Everything You Need to Know

 Some horses are more susceptible to rain rot than others.
 It can be difficult to know how susceptible a horse might be until they’ve actually gotten rain rot.
 Because of this, it’s smart to exercise caution when caring for a horse that you’re not entirely familiar with to see how they fair with moderately wet weather conditions.

-Thrush is a common hoof infection that can occur in a horse’s frog when their hooves are wet for extended periods of time.
+Thrush is a common hoof infection that can occur in a horse’s hoof whether their feet are wet or dry; however, it can be more prevalent during the wetter seasons as the hooves will be more susceptible to absorbing harmful bacteria.
+Thrush is a bacterial infection that will continue to effect the hoof until treated.
 At times, thrush can expose the sensitive tissue of a horse’s hooves, making it painful for them to walk.

 When it’s the rainy season, check your horse’s hooves regularly to make certain that they’re not overdue for a trim.
 You can learn more about caring for your horse’s hooves in the article I wrote here.